 So what’s the problem?

-It was recently brought to my attention that my views on Likert scaling have been cited by Dr Carolyn J. Hamblin in her PhD thesis (or dissertation, to go by US usage).
 In the methodology chapter, Hamblin states that “[s]ome scholars, such as Kostoulas (2015), asserted that any numerical calculation applied to the data [produced by Likert scales] are [sic] invalid in all cases.” (p.
 57).
 After a “comparison of medians and interquartile ranges (Kostoulas, 2015) with means and standard deviations” (p.
 58), Hamblin concludes that it’s quite safe to ignore my recommendations, since her calculations (mean and standard deviation) produced similar results with mine (median and interquartile range) most of the time.

 From minor mistakes…